Skip to main content

 Jay Wall RGD

-Hi, I’m Jay Wall.
-I’m a Creative Director dedicated to social change. ⚡ For 15 years, I have focused my career on guiding the design of brands, websites, campaigns, and publications that help progressive organizations to tell powerful stories and build their movements.
+👋🏻 Hi, I’m Jay Wall.
+I’m a Creative Director dedicated to social change and city-building. ⚡ Over the past 15 years, I have guided the design of brand identities, websites, campaigns, and publications that help organizations to tell powerful stories and inspire action.
 I was the founder of RallyRally, a design studio that merged with Briteweb, a B Corp-certified creative agency focused on social change. ✏️ I’m a certified member of RGD.
-I have been recognized with the RGD UltraBold Award—celebrating designers who are making a positive impact in the design community and beyond—as well as several So(cial) Good Design Awards.
-I’m also a part-time professor at the George Brown College School of Design in Toronto. 🚲 I’m a dad, a cyclist, and advocate for building healthy cities.
+I have been recognized with the RGD UltraBold Award—which celebrates designers making a positive impact in the design community and beyond—as well as several So(cial) Good Design Awards.
+I’m also a part-time professor at the George Brown College School of Design in Toronto. 🚲 I’m a dad, cyclist, and advocate for building healthy cities.
 Spacing Magazine named me one of Canada’s top public space champions and the US-based Next City selected me as a Vanguard fellow as an emerging civic leader. 🧡 Based in Guelph, Ontario, I respectfully acknowledge that I’m a settler on the ancestral territory of the Anishinaabeg (Mississaugas of the Credit), the Haudenosaunee, and the Attiwonderonk.
 I strive to support truth and reconciliation through my roles in business and education. ✨ In June 2024, I wrapped up my time at Briteweb.
-I’m currently exploring possibilities for my next chapter.
-In the meantime, I’m available for freelance consulting as a creative director and communications strategist, design projects, public speaking, workshops and teaching.
-Free to reach out for a conversation.
+I have since been exploring possibilities for my next chapter.
+In 2025, I will share more updates, as I increasingly shift my focus to communications design in the city-building field.
+I’m available for public speaking, workshops, and freelance consulting as a creative director and communications strategist.
+Feel free to reach out for a conversation.

 Tag